Compare the Best Credit Cards (June 2025)

 3. Our pick for the best free rewards and benefits credit card (no annual fee card): The American Express Airpoints Card - $0/year fee.
 Earn $1 of rewards (Airpoints Dollars) for every $100 spent, redeemable at the Airpoints Store (with 6,000+ reward options) or on flights.
 Bonus Offer: 50 bonus Airpoints Dollars when you apply, are approved and spend $750 on your new Card within the first 3 months.
 New Card Members only.

-b) Our pick for the best cashback and general rewards (high earner, business owner etc.): If you earn 'six figures' and have a high-end lifestyle and a work situation that lets you charge back expenses to your company or employer, the American Express Platinum Charge Card is unique and rewarding.
+- d) Our pick for the best cashback and general rewards (high earner, business owner etc.): If you earn 'six figures' and have a high-end lifestyle and a work situation that lets you charge back expenses to your company or employer, the American Express Platinum Charge Card is unique and rewarding.
 However, the card fee is not cheap ($1,250/year fee) but cardholders enjoy extensive reward, travel, hotel, dining and insurance benefits.
 If you're a business owner, the annual fee is tax deductible while the benefits/rewards are not subject to fringe benefit tax.
 As a background, 200 points = $1 of statement credit (i.e. cashback on your spend), and cardholders earn 2 points per $1 spent.
-If you can chargeback work expenses and tend to spend $3,000+ a month on your card and use the extensive benefits, this card will most likely deliver value.
+If you can charge back work expenses and tend to spend $3,000+ a month on your card and make use of the extensive benefits, this card will most likely deliver value.

 5. Our pick for the lowest interest rate credit card: The Kiwibank Zero Visa - $0/year fee.
 This card offers a strong 12.90% p.a. interest rate, low card fees and a 1.99% p.a. balance transfer offer.
 If you don't always pay off your credit card, but have a regular income and don't drag balances, Kiwibank's offer is likely to be the most cost-effective.